joaoestgon/joaoestgon/README.md

 # Hi there, I'm João Gonçalves <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="29px" height="29px">

-### Master's Student @ University of Minho | Software Engineering
+### M.Sc. in Software Engineering | University of Minho

-- 🔭 I’m interested in Cryptography, Security Technologies, Web Development and NLP.
+- 🔭 Currently focused on Cryptography, Security Technologies, Web Development and NLP.
 - :computer: Here you can see some of the **projects developed by me** and others **together with other colleagues**.

 <!---